rgeraldes24/solc/docs/using-the-compiler.rst

           // Choose which targets should be checked: constantCondition,
           // underflow, overflow, divByZero, balance, assert, popEmptyArray, outOfBounds.
           // If the option is not given all targets are checked by default,
-          // except underflow/overflow for Solidity >=0.8.7.
+          // except underflow/overflow for Hyperion >=0.8.7.
           // See the Formal Verification section for the targets description.
           "targets": ["underflow", "overflow", "assert"],
           // Timeout for each SMT query in milliseconds.